By Ron Prichard

 “That planets far from earth have the potential to support human life.
 That we can confirm.”

 But I was lying, of course.
+But about the potential.
 There were far bigger surprises, and they were following me to earth.

 I’d learned the concepts of emotion from movies, just as I’d learned Gable’s voice.
 I had been sent with a basic voice component, and it took years of tinkering with replacement parts to really get it close.

 Now the voice was perfect because the rebuild had embedded those emotions into my programmatic soul.
-I knew emptiness.
+I also knew emptiness now.
 And sadness.

 Sad because these humans were my makers, my gods.
 They didn’t know what was coming.
 And they couldn’t have stopped it had they known.